Melatonin and Sleep

 For general sleep onset support: take melatonin 30–60 minutes before your desired bedtime.
 This provides a darkness signal at the intended sleep time.

-For phase advance (shifting sleep earlier over days to weeks): take melatonin 5-6 hours before your current natural sleep onset.
+For phase advance (shifting sleep earlier over days to weeks): take melatonin 5–6 hours before your current natural sleep onset.
 This is the most effective timing for circadian clock advancement.
+Note: taking melatonin at bedtime for phase advance is a common mistake — it is too late to shift the clock effectively.

 Recommended timing